FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: Methodology

 \subsection{Framework Architecture}

+FEA-SLT adopts the strong spatial-motion paradigm exemplified by SpaMo~\cite{hwang2025spamo} as a controlled backbone to investigate a previously underexplored question in gloss-free SLT: whether facial dynamics provide linguistically meaningful NMS beyond MS alone.
+Rather than redesigning the entire SLT pipeline, our focus is to explicitly model facial expressions as structured semantic cues and study their interaction with manual spatial-motion representations.
+To this end, we introduce a FER-transferred facial stream and a bidirectional facial-manual modulation mechanism for cross-channel semantic adaptation.
+This formulation allows us to isolate the contribution of facial-expression-aware modeling itself under a strong contemporary gloss-free SLT framework.

-As illustrated in Figure~\ref{fig:framework}, EASLT processes an input video sequence $\mathbf{X} = \{x_t\}_{t=0}^{T}$ to generate a target translation $\mathbf{Y} = \{y_u\}_{u=0}^{U}$ through three stages: (i) \textbf{Multimodal Feature Extraction}: Disentangling the input $\mathbf{X}$ into spatial ($\mathbf{Z}_s$), motion ($\mathbf{Z}_m$), and emotion ($\mathbf{Z}_e$) representations; (ii) \textbf{Emotion-Aware Fusion}: Leveraging raw emotional cues to adaptively modulate multimodal streams via an \textit{Emotion-Aware Modulation} (EAM) mechanism, followed by a temporal layer for short-term modeling to yield the final multimodal representation $\mathbf{Z}$; (iii) \textbf{Translation Generation}: Conditioning a LLM on the fused representations $\mathbf{Z}$ to produce the target sequence $\mathbf{Y}$.
+As illustrated in Figure~\ref{fig:framework}, FEA-SLT processes an input video sequence $\mathbf{X} = \{x_t\}_{t=0}^{T}$ to generate a target translation $\mathbf{Y} = \{y_u\}_{u=0}^{U}$ through three sequential stages: (i) \textbf{Multimodal Feature Extraction}: Disentangling the input $\mathbf{X}$ into spatial ($\mathbf{Z}_s$), motion ($\mathbf{Z}_m$), and facial-expression ($\mathbf{Z}_e$) representations; (ii) \textbf{Facial-Expression-Aware Fusion (FEAF)}: Establishing bidirectional cross-modal modulation, followed by a temporal layer for short-term modeling to yield the final multimodal representation $\mathbf{Z}$; (iii) \textbf{Translation Generation}: Conditioning an LLM on the fused representations $\mathbf{Z}$ to produce the target sequence $\mathbf{Y}$.